coverallsapp/github-action/README.md

 ```

 2. You have invited the [@coveralls](https://github.com/coveralls) user to your repository as a collaborator
+3. You have enabled the "LEAVE COMMENTS?" setting in the "Pull Request Alerts" area in your Repo Settings page inside the Coveralls app.

 ### Coveralls responds with "cannot find matching repository"